đź§Ş Simulation Guide¶

 - Every simulation class implements

-to execute. - Results are JSON‑serializable and provide
+.analyze(hfss)to execute. - Results are JSON‑serializable and provide

 This consistency lets you string simulations together in larger automation pipelines.